organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 Here, we create another factory **:invalid_voice**, and reference it to the parent, which is **:voice**.
 We have to reference the parent whenever we attempt to create another type of Voice factory because FactoryGirl references the Voice model with **:voice**.
 Since there does not exist a invalid\_voice Model, we cannot simply create a **:invalid\_voice** factory.

-Another method to create an invalid\_voice Factoy is to use a _trait_, which essentially does the same thing as referencing the parent factory.
+Another method to create an invalid\_voice Factory is to use a _trait_, which essentially does the same thing as referencing the parent factory.

 **_spec\_factories\_voices.rb_**
 {% highlight ruby%}